zhangzibin/cu-nmf/README.md

 **NMF_gd.cu** Directly GD(gradient descent) with fixed learning rate is only a simple demo for study.
 Using alternating non-negative least square to slove NMF problem, GD is **not a correct method** because of the projection while training.

 # Future Work
-If time permits, I will implement other algorithms(multiplicative update rules, and multi-GPU support) in the future(not soon, however).
+If time permits, I will implement other algorithms(multiplicative update rules, and multi-GPUs support) in the future(not soon, however).

 # Requirements
 The code is base on cuda, cuBlas and cuSparse precisely.
 Please get cuda from Nvidia's website, https://developer.nvidia.com/cuda-downloads.